 Therefore, once a student shows signs of being discrepant academically, socially or emotionally, communication and interventions are started with the student and family.

-Supports and interventions may include but are not limited to phone calls, emails, face-to-face contact and home visits.
+Supports and interventions may include phone calls, emails, face-to-face contact and home visits.
 Counseling, building at-risk services, referral to the Coordinator of Student Family and Community Services and/or Facilitator of Family Outreach Services, as well as truancy referrals may be utilized as a tool to involve parents.
 Other supports may include differentiated curriculum, daily communication to parents, behavior and/or credit recovery plans.